Green Turtles are very common in the water around Pom Pom. You will help protect the eggs and adults.

 Volunteering options – see below for our normal programme otherwise our Short conservation visits (4,5 or 8 days) CLICK HERE are designed for qualified divers who have limited time.
 Turtle Project (snorkellers only) is for long stay people who want to protect turtles, stay up half the night and don’t want to dive.

-We have projects on two Malaysian Islands.
-Choose from all our projects = project summary 2013 for volunteers.
+Choose from all our projects = project summary 2015 for volunteers.
 OR Download volunteer brochure 2014 (PDF)

 Aims & Objectives